ludocode/pottery/include/pottery/lifecycle/README.md

 void move_bulk(CONTEXT_TYPE context, VALUE_TYPE* to, VALUE_TYPE* from, size_t n);
 ```

-Moves `n` elements from `from` to `to`.
+Moves `n` values from `from` to `to`.
 The ranges may overlap arbitrarily.
 (This may automatically call one of the other functions based on how the ranges overlap.)